 '... and huge hailstones, about one hundred pounds each, came down from heaven upon men ...'
 (Rev 16.8,9,21)

-Clearly, God intends to use short-term weather changes to influence world affairs in the future.
-Since there is clear Biblical support for God's control of past and future weather, it is logical to ask 'Is God speaking through climate change or severe weather events in today's world?'.
+Clearly, God intends to use short-term weather events to influence world affairs in the future.
+Since there is clear Biblical support for God's control of past and future weather, it is logical to ask 'Is God beginning to speak through the severe weather events seen today?'
 How close are we to these future events?

-According to the National Oceanic and Atmospheric Administration (NOAA), 2011 made new weather records.
-NOAA announced that there were 12 different weather disasters (see time series chart) that each cost more than $1 billion at the time of the event.
+Global reinsurer Munich RE claimed that natural disaster losses for the first 9 months of 2011 totalled $310 billion, and according to the National Oceanic and Atmospheric Administration (NOAA), 2011 made new weather records.
+NOAA announced that there were 12 different weather disasters that each cost more than $1 billion at the time of the event.
 The previous record was nine in 2008.
 Such events included blizzards, wildfires and tornadoes.
 NOAA claim that the US has sustained 134 weather or climate disasters since 1980 where overall damages reached or exceeded $1 billion (including CPI adjustment to 2012).
 Scientists blame 'an unlucky combination of global warming and freak chance'!
 Using NOAA data some note that during the 1980's the US averaged just 1 billion dollar disaster per year, increasing to 3.8 per year in the 1990's, increasing to 4.6 per year in the next decade.

-Reuters claim that such extreme weather events are increasing globally, and global reinsurer Munich RE claims that natural disaster losses for the first 9 months of 2011 totalled $310 billion.
-It is interesting to note that global weather catastrophes appear to track global warming, and that there is an indication that such events reached a peak in the 1990's.
+It is interesting to note that global weather catastrophes appear to track global warming, and, despite recent disasters, there is an indication that such events reached a peak in the 1990's [Munich RE].
 The first decade of the 21st century appears to have fewer catastrophes, possibly because the world climate is showing a cooling trend.